craftingcity/The-Known-World/Tilemundon's White Tower.md

 ###### Pirre
 > To Pirre...
 > I hate you.
 You are wrong.
 Danger is where we find the most about ourselves and our limitations.
 Of anyone among us, I would have expected you to understand.
 Do not hurt yourself trying to stop me.
 There are more important persuits; hold the council together, fight the demon in the Combine, defeat the fascism in the West.
-Do no look for me.
+Do not look for me, or I will smite you where you stand.

 ###### Blue
 > To Blue...
 > Eat rocks, you pig.

 ### Immortality Machine
 - A set of machinery reminiscent of Kalariel's machine in his Tower on [[Thanatos]].
+- Currently containing Kalariel's body, decrepit and rotting in the green black goop that Qiell has created using his research.
+Qiell has embued a large saphirre on the machine that holds a connection for his Faith and Soul.
+- When Qiell dies, he will enter Kalariel's body, and together they will become Kial, the First Lich.